saitaiky/notebook/docs/docs/software-development/system-design/security/authentication/oauth.md

 OAuth involves users through the front channel for consent, but delivering access tokens this way is insecure.
 Modern OAuth implementations prefer the back channel, especially with the advent of CORS, which allows secure cross-origin requests in JavaScript apps.
 The OAuth working group now recommends phasing out the **Implicit flow** to enhance security.

-:::infoImplicit Flow
+:::info Implicit Flow
 The Implicit Flow is an OAuth 2.0 method where the access token is directly returned to the client via the user's browser, designed for client-side applications that cannot securely store secrets.
 :::

-:::cautionIs the following JavaScript code making a front-channel or back-channel request?
+:::warning Is the following JavaScript code making a front-channel or back-channel request?
 ```javascript
   fetch("https://authorization-server.com/", {
     method: "GET",